duoduoffff/genshinAutoGlossary/README.md

 ## Attention

+1. As of the time when macOS Sonoma was released, Apple has disabled the use of pip3 by declaring "externally managed" when you run pip.
+Thus use of third-party libs are restricted.
-1. This software was tested on a macOS device having Python 3.9 installed.
+1. This software was tested on a macOS device having Python ~~3.9~~ **3.13** installed.
 It may also work on some other Linux or BSD distros but probably not on a Windows device
 2. You have to git clone <https://github.com/Dimbreath/GenshinData> to your local PC first

 ## How to use